earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd01-why-rmarkdown.md

 ## About R Markdown

-Simply put, `.rmd` is a text based file format that allows you to include both descriptive text, code blocks and code output.
-You can run the code in `R` and using a package called `knitr` (which we will talk about next) you can export the text formated .rmd file to a nicely rendered, shareable format like pdf or html.
+Simply put, `.Rmd` is a text based file format that allows you to include both descriptive text, code blocks and code output.
+You can run the code in `R` and using a package called `knitr` (which we will talk about next) you can export the text formated .Rmd file to a nicely rendered, shareable format like pdf or html.
 When you knit (or use `knitr`) the code is run and so your code outputs including plots, and other figures appear in the rendered document.

-> “R Markdown (.rmd) is an authoring format that enables easy creation of dynamic documents, presentations, and reports from R. It combines the core syntax of markdown (an easy to write plain text format) with embedded R code chunks that are run so their output can be included in the final document.
+> “R Markdown (.Rmd) is an authoring format that enables easy creation of dynamic documents, presentations, and reports from R. It combines the core syntax of markdown (an easy to write plain text format) with embedded R code chunks that are run so their output can be included in the final document.
 R Markdown